nisaji/langrade/README.md

 ## Features

-Document retrieval from web URLs
+- Document retrieval from web URLs

-Document grading based on relevance to a question
+- Document grading based on relevance to a question

-Optional reasoning for grading decisions
+- Support for multiple LLM providers (OpenAI, Anthropic, Google)

 ## Requirements